Service

 - Bunions (hallux valgus)

-- Morton’s neuroma / interdigital nerve irritation
+- Morton’s neuroma or interdigital nerve irritation

-- Hammer toes / claw toes
+- Hammer toes or claw toes

 - Capsulitis or synovitis of the lesser toe joints